-Newsagents Cliffe, or Cliffe Woods Post Office.
+Newsagents Cliffe.
 Alternatively, application may be made to the Parish Clerk (see contact details at Section I below) for a copy of the minutes to be either emailed or posted to the applicant.
-It is intended in the future to make the minutes available via the Parish Council's website.
+The minutes are also available via the Parish Council's website.

 F. Our policies and procedures

 The policies and procedures for delivering our functions and responsibilities are exhaustively detailed in the Council;s Standing Orders.